MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-recommendations-2004.md

 If you modify your base .WIM that you use to install Windows 10 and remove unneeded UWP apps from the .WIM before you install, the apps will not be installed from the beginning and your subsequent profile creation times will be shorter.
 There is a link later in this section with information on how to remove UWP apps from your installation .WIM file.

 A good strategy for the virtual desktop environment is to provision the apps you want in the base image, then limit or block access to the Microsoft Store afterward.
 Store apps are updated periodically in the background on normal computers.
 The UWP apps can be updated during the maintenance window when other updates are applied.
-To learn more, see our paper at [Universal Windows Platform Apps](https://docs.citrix.com/xenapp-and-xendesktop/current-release/manage-deployment/applications-manage/universal-apps.html).

 #### Delete the payload of UWP apps